Mean convergence of entire interpolations in weighted space: Marcinkiewicz Inequalities

 \end{lemma}

 \begin{proof} We drop subscripts $\tau$.
-Let $z$ be in a compact subset $\Gamma$ of $\C\backslash \mc{T}_{B}$.
-It follows from \eqref{phi-id} that $\varphi'(t) = A(t)^{-1}B'(t)$ for $t\in \mc{T}_B$, hence multiplying and dividing by $A(t)$ gives
+Let $z$ be in a compact subset $\Gamma$ of $\C\backslash \mc{Z}_{B}$.
+It follows from \eqref{phi-id} that $\varphi'(t) = A(t)^{-1}B'(t)$ for $t\in \mc{Z}_B$, hence multiplying and dividing by $A(t)$ gives

-Since $E = A$ on $\mc{T}_{B}$, inequality \eqref{uniform-Etau-bound} implies that the first term is bounded by a Riemann sum of $\|f w\|_p$.
+Since $E = A$ on $\mc{Z}_{B}$, the first term is comparable to the Riemann sum of $\|f w\|_p$.
 It follows from \eqref{phi-bound} and \eqref{derivative-bound} that the second series converges uniformly and absolutely for $z\in \Gamma$.
-Since the singularities at $\mc{T}_B$ are removable, $L_\tau f$ defines an entire function. \end{proof}
+Since the singularities at $\mc{Z}_B$ are removable, $\L_\tau f$ defines an entire function. \end{proof}

-\subsection{Lagrange interpolation}
+\subsection{Lagrange Interpolation}

 We prove next a version of \eqref{lower-MZ}.
 We remark that inequalities of this type are known for considerably more general measures, cf.\ Volberg \cite[Theorem 2]{V}, if the constant is not required to depend explicitly on $\tau$.